thr3a/docs-generator-for-chatgpt/mise/index.md

 See available versions with `mise ls-remote deno`.

+> \[!NOTE]
+> Avoid using `deno upgrade` to upgrade `deno` as `mise` will not be aware of the change.

 # erlang.md

 # Erlang

+`mise` can be used to install and manage multiple versions of erlang on the same system.

-The following are instructions for using the erlang core plugin.
+> The following are instructions for using the erlang core plugin.
-This is used when there isn't a git plugin installed named "erlang".
+> This is used when there isn't a git plugin installed named "erlang".

 The code for this is inside the mise repository at `./src/plugins/core/erlang.rs`.